davidsilvestrehenao-hub/network-monitor/packages/database/README.md

 # @network-monitor/database

-Database package containing Prisma schema, client, and repository implementations.
+Database package containing Prisma schema and client.
+Repository implementations have been moved to @network-monitor/repositories.

 ## 📁 Structure